OneCDOnly/sherpa/README.md

 ## Known issues

-1) A couple of reports of "ImportError: No module named xmlrpclib" when post-processing.
-Please advise if this happens to you and where you saw this message.
+1) If there is an existing installation of Entware-ng, sometimes the Sherpa installer will fail to complete.
+If this happens, suggest you uninstall Entware-ng and allow Sherpa to reinstall Entware and configure it.

 2) Cannot re-install SickRage or CouchPotato at present.